 Austin Achieve is committed to utilizing the maximum potential of technology to enhance Scholar learning and increase teacher effectiveness by providing Scholars with technology-related experiences.
 Recognizing the ever-changing influences of technology on all aspects of our lives, the school is dedicated to providing an integrated technological curriculum for all Scholars and staff members.
-Scholars will have access to the technology necessary to produce, manage, communicate and retrieve information in an efficient manner for educational use.
-In the attainment of both present and future goals, the school will provide a continually evolving staff development program oriented toward the integration of technology in areas of curriculum.
+Scholars will have access to the technology necessary to produce, manage, communicate and retrieve information efficiently for educational use.
+In attaining both present and future goals, the school will provide a continually evolving staff development program oriented toward integrating technology in areas of the curriculum.